feature-sliced/documentation/README.md

 > **Note:** In most cases, [it is recommended][ext-disc-api] to place `api` and `config` only in the shared layer

 ## Structure

-> `WIP:` The naming of the groups is temporary, and will be determined definitively closer to the release

 ```sh
 └── src/